Trantuan24/Project_Sql/8 Week SQL Challenge/Case Study #2 - Pizza Runner/A. Pizza_Metrics.md

 ###  10. What was the volume of orders for each day of the week?

+-DAYNAME() returns the name of the week day

 ```sql
 SELECT
 	  DAYNAME(order_time) AS 'Day Of Week',